 Howard Dittrich, MD, is a cardiologist and Adjunct Professor of Medicine and Chair of the Board of Directors of the François M. Abboud Cardiovascular Research Center at the University of Iowa Carver College of Medicine.
-He is currently CMO at Cirius Therapeutics and was previously CMO at several biotechs including Hawkeye, NovaCardia, and Sequel.
+He is the former CMO at Cirius Therapeutics and other biotech companies including NovaCardia, Sequel and Laguna.
 Dr. Dittrich has extensive experience in regenerative medicine for CV disease.

 Rémi Gloeckler, PhD, has more than 25 years of experience in quality and manufacturing leadership in gene and cellular therapy.
 He was Transgene’s Vice President of pharmaceutical and industrial operations and then formed Pharmincell in September 2011 where he has consulted for leading gene therapy companies both in Europe and North America.

-Before joining Sofinnova, Dr. Colowick held executive management and board of director positions at numerous companies in the biotechnology sector.
-Most recently, he was Executive Vice President at Celgene Corporation, and prior to that held positions of President for Celgene’s Europe, Mid-East, and Africa regions as well as Senior Vice President of Global Medical Affairs.
+Dr. Colowick is a former partner at Sofinnova Ventures.
+Before joining Sofinnova, he held executive management and board of director positions at numerous companies in the biotechnology sector.
+Most recently, he was Executive Vice President at Celgene Corporation, and prior to that held positions of President for Celgene’s Europe, Mid‑East, and Africa regions as well as Senior Vice President of Global Medical Affairs.
 Previously, Dr. Colowick was the Chief Executive Officer at Gloucester Pharmaceuticals, Inc. until its acquisition by Celgene in 2010.
 Before becoming CEO at Gloucester Pharmaceuticals, he was President, Oncology for Geron Corporation and was Chief Medical Office of Threshold Pharmaceuticals.
 Prior to that, Dr. Colowick held numerous positions of increasing responsibility at Amgen Inc culminating with his role as VP, Medical Affairs Europe.

 Dr. Colowick received an MD from Stanford University and an MPH from Harvard University.
 Additionally, he completed specialty training in Hematology-Oncology at the Dana Farber Cancer Institute and Brigham and Women’s Hospital.
 He has a BS in Molecular Biology from the University of Colorado. << CLOSE